About ASCN

 ASCN is designed around three overarching principles.
 These principles represent the core values that guide all network activities.

 1. Systems thinking.
 Higher education is a complex system.
-Creating successful change requires an understanding of and strategic work at multiple parts of the entire system.
+Creating successful change requires understanding and strategic work at multiple parts of the system.
 Important system levels include: individual, department, institution, and extra-institution.
 Important considerations include: connections between subsystems, feedback loops, cultural differences, and alignment of action.
 Thus, thinking about change from a systems perspective requires a diversity of perspectives.

 2. Breadth of perspective.
-Complex problems can only be solved through collaborative work of stakeholders with a broad diversity of backgrounds, experiences, and disciplinary perspectives.
-Specifically, the types of diversity we believe are most important to the success of this network are: individual members' racial/ethnic backgrounds, gender, career stage, position, disciplinary background and research expertise; and the types of institutions and other organizations represented.
+Complex problems can only be solved through the collaborative work of stakeholders with a broad diversity of backgrounds, experiences, and disciplinary perspectives.
+Specifically, the types of diversity we believe are most important to the success of this network are: individual members' racial/ethnic backgrounds, gender, career stage, position, disciplinary background and research expertise, and the types of institutions and other organizations represented.

-3. Serving all students.National-level strategies to improve undergraduate STEM education need to purposefully include all types of institutions that serve all types of students.
-While the ASCN will focus on institutional level change rather than individual programs of direct interventions with students, it will embrace this principle by engaging the spectrum of institutions that serve different populations of students.
+3. Serving all students.
+National-level strategies to improve undergraduate STEM education need to purposefully include all types of institutions serving all students.
+While the ASCN focuses on institutional-level change rather than individual programs of direct interventions with students, we embrace this principle by engaging the spectrum of institutions that serve different populations of students.
 This includes minority-serving institutions, community colleges, urban institutions, primarily undergraduate institutions, as well as research institutions.

 What ASCN Can Do